numalariamodeling/hbhi-nigeria-publication-2021/README.md

 Two scripts are provided for setting baseline transmission intensity

-1. [sweep_seasonal_archetypes.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_seasonal_archetypes.py): Comprises dtk related configuration builders and scripts are running 50 year burn-ins to establish population immunity (in the absence of ITN use) using larval habitat values, estimated from seasonality calibrations, and archtype-level case management estimates in 2010 from the Nigerian Malaria Indicator Survey (MIS).
+1. [sweep_seasonal_archetypes.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_seasonal_archetypes.py): Comprises dtk related configuration builders and scripts are running 50 year burn-ins to establish population immunity (in the absence of ITN use) using larval habitat values, estimated from seasonality calibrations, and archetype-level case management estimates in 2010 from the Nigerian Malaria Indicator Survey (MIS).

-2. [sweep_2010_PfPR_with_ITN.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_2010_PfPR_with_ITN.py): Similar script as #1 but includes archetype-level ITN use values estimated from the 2010 MIS.
+2. [sweep_2010_PfPR_with_ITN.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_2010_PfPR_with_ITN.py): Script for applying a scaling factor on the monthly vector larval habitat availability to reproduce the 2010 MIS P in U5, in the presence of the observed 2010 ITN usage and case management (CM) coverage Similar script as #1 and includes archetype-level ITN use values estimated from the 2010 MIS.

+3. [analyze_pfpr_itn_2010.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/analyze_pfpr_itn_2010.py): Plots the output of sweeps showcasing the larval habitat scale factors used to match 2010 .

 <!-- TROUBLESHOOT-->
 ## Troubleshooting The Shiny App